You Plan to Fail If Your Wellness Practice Has No Strategy in Competitive Markets

-51% of small businesses have NO MARKETING STRATEGY.
+51% of wellness businesses have NO MARKETING STRATEGY.

-The success of your business will depend big time on your marketing strategy.
+So, the success of your business will depend heavily on your marketing strategy.

-I’ve worked with plenty of businesses that relied on word of mouth, they didn’t feel they needed to put any money into marketing because their customers were happy and passed on their names.
+I’ve worked with plenty of wellness practitioners that relied on word of mouth, they didn’t feel they needed to put any money into marketing because their clients were happy and passed on their names.

-That’s awesome, and it is certainly important that your business is serving your customers and making them happy - but you actually have no control at all over whether a customer even passes on your name.
+That’s awesome, and it is certainly important that your business is serving your clients and making them happy - but you actually have no control at all over whether a client even passes on your name.

 You do, however, definitely have control over how much you want to put into Facebook Ads or invest in SEO.

-So let’s discuss why you can’t just keep puttering along hoping your customers will do your marketing for you.
-Let’s also discuss how you can start creating a little marketing plan for growth, because if you do good business you should be growing.
+So let’s discuss why you can’t just keep hoping your clients will do your marketing for you.
+Let’s also discuss how you can start creating a marketing plan for growth, because if you do good business you should be growing.

 What Happens When You Have No Marketing Strategy?

-Running your biz without a plan at all just isn’t a good idea.
+Running your wellness practice without a plan at all just isn’t a good idea.

 It’s pretty safe to say if you aren’t steering the ship in any direction, it’s most likely going to crash - eventually.